 There are a number of proposed benefits to the custom, and limited risks if the placenta is stored properly and only ingested by the gestational parent.

-Consuming placenta is essentially like consuming a meat product, so all of the storage and preparation safety concerns are addressed in the same way that you would treat meat: by keeping the placenta properly stored at food safe temperatures until it is prepared and then by properly heating the placenta all the way through above 140F.
+Consuming placenta is essentially like consuming a meat product, so storage and preparation safety concerns are addressed in the same way that you would treat food safety: by keeping the placenta properly stored at food safe temperatures until it is prepared and then by properly heating the placenta all the way through above 140F.
 Read more about this process.

 People are often grossed out by the thought of placenta consumption, even though many mammals do it.
 Robin Lim, author of Placenta: The Forgotten Chakra, notes that in her practice the people most repulsed by placentophagy are the ones who have never given birth.
 Placenta is a high quality meat, packed with protein, minerals, and hormones.
 It makes sense to me that animals who have to hunt and gather their own food wouldn't waste such a high quality meal.
 Plus, the benefits include increased milk supply and improved mood.

-According to Cornelia Enning, a German midwife who has studied the sociology and anthropology of birth and placentas, ingesting the placenta for medicinal purposes postpartum has been practiced for generations all over the world.(1) What are the risks of placenta encapsulation?
-How do you navigate a practice that is seen as trendy, but has been around a long time.
-Placentophagy is an old practice in both Chinese and Vietnamese culture.
+According to Cornelia Enning, a German midwife who has studied the sociology and anthropology of birth and placentas, ingesting the placenta for medicinal purposes postpartum has been practiced for generations all over the world.(1) Placentophagy is an old practice in both Chinese and Vietnamese culture.
+What are the risks of placenta encapsulation?
+How do you navigate a practice that is seen as trendy, but has been around a long time?
 Let's look at some of the biggest concerns:

 FDA doesn't regulate placenta encapsulation